 The action we take may include:

-- In cases where certificates are deemed to be invalid, inform the Awarding Organisation concerned and the regulatory authorities why they’re invalid and any action to be taken for reassessment and/or for the withdrawal of the certificates.
-We’ll also let the affected learners know the action we’re taking and that their original certificates are invalid and ask – where possible – to return the invalid certificates to ANE.
+- in cases where certificates are deemed to be invalid, informing the Awarding Organisation and the regulatory authorities concerned of why they are invalid and any action to be taken for reassessment and/or for the withdrawal of the certificates.
+We will also inform the affected learners of action we are taking and ask – where possible – to return the invalid certificates to EDLounge Ltd.

-In addition, to the above the Director will record any lessons learnt from the investigation and pass these onto relevant internal colleagues to help prevent the same instance of maladministration or malpractice from reoccurring.
+In addition to the above, the Chief Executive Officer will record any lessons learned from the investigation and pass these on to relevant colleagues to help prevent the same instance of maladministration or malpractice from reoccurring.

-If the relevant party (ies) wishes to appeal against our decision to impose sanctions, please refer to our Complaints Procedure.
+If the relevant party (ies) wishes to appeal against our decision to impose sanctions, they should refer to our Complaints Procedure.

 |Next review:||Jan 2020|